Virtual Regatta for Volvo Ocean Race

 April 27, 2018

-The fifth day of the leg 8 Itajai to Newport.
-Heading North.
+It’s the fifth day of leg 8, Itajai to Newport.
+I’m Heading North.
 My virtual boat is in the western company.
-The overall leader skippers have chosen the more eastern route with higher wind speed but the slightly longer distance to go.
+The overall leader skippers have chosen the more eastern route with higher wind speed but a slightly longer distance to go.
 Let’s see in a couple of days.
-I hope that I have not repeat the Leg 2 mistake while sailing along the African coast.
-Following the tracker of real boats, I see that all company is somewhere between virtual boats.
+I hope that I have not repeated the Leg 2 mistake while sailing along the African coast.
+Following the tracker of real boats, I see that all companies are somewhere between virtual boats.

 Daily Live Thursday 26 APRIL